-Walking in the winter can be a very enjoyable experience.
-Whether you prefer to walk during the day or night, in the city or in the woods, the beauty of nature and the cold crisp air will provide a little time to quiet the mind and exercise the body.
+Winter walking can be enjoyable.
+Whether you prefer to walk during the day or night, in the city or in the woods, the beauty of nature and the cold, crisp air will provide time to quiet the mind and exercise the body.

-- Dress for temps about 20 degrees higher than they actually are.
-(You will warm up while walking) Start with a thin breathable layer then add a thermal layer, and finally a thin outer shell to help keep out wind and cold.
+Dress for temperatures about 20 degrees warmer than they actually are because you’ll warm up as you walk.
+Start with a thin, breathable layer, then add a thermal layer.
+Finally, add a thin outer shell to help keep out the wind and cold.

-- Wear a hat and scarf to prevent heat loss.
+- Wear a hat and scarf to prevent heat loss from your head.

 - Wear gloves or mittens to keep your hands and fingers warm.

-- Protect your feet with well-insulated and waterproof boots.
-Make sure the size will accommodate thicker socks.
-They should be lightweight with wide, low heels with a non-slip tread.
+- Protect your feet with well-insulated, waterproof boots.
+Find a size that will accommodate thicker socks.
+They should be lightweight with wide, low heels and a non-slip tread.

-- Wear bright or reflective clothing so others can see you.
+- Wearing bright or reflective clothing so others can see you.

-- Wear sunglasses to protect your eyes from the bright sunlight.
+- Wearing sunglasses to protect your eyes from the bright sunlight.

 - Yielding to oncoming cars that may have difficulty stopping on icy, snow-covered streets.